-Now that you understand the difference, how do you decide between the two?
+Now that you understand the difference, how do you decide between the two funding options?

-Timing is an important factor when you’re deciding on the term of your loan.
-At the very least, you must have cash available to pay your loan when it comes due.
-However, even if you have enough cash when the loan is due, an ill-timed loan due date could still put a serious financial strain on your business.
+Timing is an important factor when you’re deciding on the repayment term of your loan.
+At the very least, you must have cash available to pay your loan amount when its due.
+However, even if you have that amount of money available, an ill-timed due date could still cause serious financial strain on your business.

-Every entrepreneur must take a risk to succeed, but the size of the risk that each entrepreneur is willing to take varies.
+Every entrepreneur must take a risk to succeed, but the size of the risk that each entrepreneur is willing to take varies based on numerous factors.
 It’s important to note that there’s really no “correct” answer to how much risk you should take.
 Moreover, when you’re deciding between a short-term and long-term loan, the respective risks of these two types of loans depend on context.

-Sure, with all other factors equal, a long-term loan is riskier.
+Sure, with all other factors equal, a long-term loan is riskier because it takes longer to pay off.
 However, in the real world, all other factors are rarely equal.
 Generally, you’ll have to make larger payments on a short-term loan because you have to pay it back faster than a long-term loan.
 Looking at it from this perspective, you could say a short-term loan is riskier for you if the larger payments are likely to cause you financial hardship.

 Every business owner across the United States wakes up each morning facing a unique set of opportunities and threats, both long and short-term.
 If you’re facing a wide range of opportunities that you don’t have the cash to investigate, perhaps a short-term loan makes sense so that you can do the research needed to see which opportunity is worth going all in on.

 The Small Business Default Indices (SBDI) tells us the percentage of small business loans that have defaulted.
-As of today, the SBDI sit at less than 2 percent, according to PayNet.
+Currently, the SBDI sit at less than 2 percent, according to PayNet.
 That, per the Small Business Administration, is near an all-time low.

-Suffice it to say, the chances of you defaulting on a business loan, short or long-term, are low.
+Due to this, the chances of defaulting on a business loan, short or long-term, are low.
 Still, you should do a thorough analysis of the factors we’ve discussed and take great care when deciding between a short and long-term business loan.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.